Recognition Awareness: An Application of Latent Cognizance to Open-Set Recognition: Experiments

 However, fooling images are quite different from the actual adversarial images.
 The fooling images were generated using random noise as base images and this may give away too much clue than actual adversarial images do.
 To properly examine the issue, 15000 adversarial images were generated and tested against the 50000 domestic images.
 The adversarial images were generated in the same process generating fooling images described earlier, but---instead of random noise---the base images were randomly chosen from images of other 999 classes (excluding the target class).
 The resulting images were visually inspected.

-Fig.~\ref{fig: Adv Boxplot} shows boxplots of exponential cognizance values of various image types, including adversarial images.
-Fig.~\ref{fig: Adv PR} shows Precision-Recall plots of adversarial-image detection: binary classification whose positive refers to an adversarial sample and negative refers to a regular example (without adversarial manipulation).
-Table~\ref{tbl: Adversarial AUC} shows Area Under Curves (AUCs) of each method.
+Fig.~\ref{fig: Adv Boxplot} shows boxplots of marginalized exponential cognizance of various image types, including adversarial images.
+Fig.~\ref{fig: Adv PR} shows Precision-Recall (P-R) plots of adversarial-image detection: binary classification whose positive refers to an adversarial sample and negative refers to a regular example (without adversarial manipulation).
+Table~\ref{tbl: Adversarial AUC} shows Area Under Curves (AUCs) of P-R plots of each method.
 For perspective, a random classifier was tested on adversarial-image detection and achieved AUC 0.317 on average (10 repeats).

 Small AUCs (top row, Table~\ref{tbl: Adversarial AUC}) rule out a side benefit of any of these OSR methods as an effective adversarial-image detector.
 However, better AUCs (bottom row) are achieved when tested against only correctly-classified samples.
 This may disclose some potential of these approaches, but an improvement or further investigation may require a dedicated study.